Last updated on December 27, 2022

 Real Pearls Are Heavier

 One of the first differences between real and imitation pearls is their weight.
 If you grab a real pearl in one hand and a fake pearl of the same size in the other, the real pearl will feel heavier.
-However, this method is not always accurate, as with the advent of technologies, many imitation pearls feel as heavy as real gemstones.
+However, this method is not always accurate, as with the advent of technology, many imitation pearls feel as heavy as real gemstones.
 This method of testing will allow telling plastic pearls but will not work with other materials such as shells or composite.

 Real Pearls Have Gritty Texture